egovernments/DIGIT-OSS/frontend/micro-ui-internals/README.md

 This repository contains source code for web implementation of the new Digit UI modules with dependencies and libraries.

 #### Starting local server
-1. To run server locally first change directory to **web** subdirectory
 1. In the project run **yarn install** to install node modules and dependencies
 1. Run **yarn start** to start the local server

-#### Updating modules
-To update the modules run *install-dep.sh* script this will pull all the updates from *digit-ui-internals* repository

 #### Reference Docs